jeremyworsfold/LaTeX-Tutorial/resources.md

 ## Get familiar with Overleaf

-Makes starting out a lot easier.
+Makes starting out a lot easier (easier to see and correct errors)

 Use toolbar or tab complete for:
 - figures
 - symbols
 - tables